Schools and Programs

 If you think you would like to travel the world, a TEFL (Teaching English as a Foreign Language) or TESOL certificate will allow you to do just that.
 You can even study abroad to receive your internationally recognized TEFL or TESOL certificate - programs are offered in such locations as the Philippines, India, Thailand, Vietnam, France, Spain, Italy, Argentina, and Costa Rica.
 You can earn your certificate, and then stay in-country (or travel to a new one) to start your new career right away.

-Overall, the Bureau of Labor Statistics (BLS) expects ESL teachers at the elementary school, middle school and high school levels to have good job prospects between 2012 and 2022 (www.bls.gov).
-This is because these positions can be hard to fill.
-The BLS expects elementary and middle school teachers to have about average 12% job growth, while high school teachers will have slower-than-average job growth at a rate of 6%.
-Additionally, the BLS expects adult literacy and high school equivalency diploma teachers to have about average 9% job growth, while postsecondary teachers of the English language and literature will experience 12% job growth.
+Overall, the Bureau of Labor Statistics (BLS) expects ESL teachers at the elementary school, middle school and high school levels to have decent job prospects between 2014 and 2024.
+This is because of a large number of current teachers nearing retirement.
+The BLS expects teachers to have about 6% job growth.
+Additionally, the BLS expects adult literacy and high school equivalency diploma teachers to have about average 7% job growth.